-Nova Systems were engaged by the Air Force to provide a ‘turn key’ OT&E solution; which involved teams of Nova Systems specialists being responsible for the planning, management, conduct and reporting of this program.
-Over a 2 year period, Nova Systems helped the ADF develop a capability assessment concept for the AEW&C, wrote and executed detailed test plans and provided the ADF with an accurate assessment of the capability offered by the AEW&C. This work was instrumental in the ADF being able to achieve a declaration of Initial Operating Capability for the AEW&C in December 2012.
+Nova Systems was engaged in 2010 to provide a turn-key OT&E solution, involving teams of specialists responsible for the planning, management, conduct and reporting of the OT&E program.
+Nova helped the ADF develop a capability assessment concept for the AEW&C, wrote and executed detailed test plans, and provided the ADF with an accurate assessment of the capability offered by the AEW&C. As part of initial acquisition, Nova developed, produced and managed the E-7A Test and Evaluation Master Plan (TEMP), governing the planning and conduct or all T&E activities in the Program.
+This work was instrumental in the ADF being able to achieve a declaration of Initial Operating Capability for the AEW&C in December 2012.

 Subsequently, Nova’s systems test specialists and E-7A subject matter experts continued to provide T&E services to all spiral development upgrade projects within the Wedgetail sustainment program.
 This includes the development of test documentation, directing the execution of both Developmental and Operational test of capability enhancements to the E-7A Wedgetail system, and managing relevant test events within the prime contractor’s T&E program; ensuring Air Force’s obligations of integrity, safety and airworthiness continue to be satisfied.